daniellepidt/wikipedia-usage-network/README.md

 07_statistical_analysis: This direcotry contains a Jupyter Notebook used to perform statistical analysis and it's results.

+08_unified_notebook: This directory contains the final submission for the project.

 gephi_files: This directory contains the Gephi files created in the work process.

 pics_for_pdf: A file with Matplotlib plots outputed for usage in our final report.